ZornLab/Mona/README.md

 seurat <- integrate_mona(counts_list)
 ```

 Alternatively, feel free to use your own scripts for processing.
 Note that Mona uses the latest version of Seurat, and so all objects must use the v5 assay format.
-If processed outside Seurat, multiple tools are available for converting between single cell formats. [sceasy](https://github.com/cellgeni/sceasy) is recommended.
+If processed outside Seurat, many tools are available for converting between single cell formats. [sceasy](https://github.com/cellgeni/sceasy) is recommended.

 ## Using Mona

 Regardless of how the data is processed, it must be converted into a 'Mona directory' with the save_mona_dir() function before it can be viewed.
 You should also always save a separate "standard" version of the dataset (such as with RDS) for future use:

 ```
-save_mona_dir(seurat,dir="my_dataset",name="Name",description="Description",species="human")
+save_mona_dir(seurat,dir="Desktop/my_dataset",name="Name",description="Description",species="human")
 saveRDS(seurat,file="my_dataset.rds")
 ```